SchulzLab/RAPID/docs/Installation.rst

     bash runTest.sh

 Upon succesful completion, there should be two folders TestRapid created by **rapidStats**, and TestCompare from **rapidNorm** in the testData folder.
-You should also find the outputs described under the **rapidVis** section.
+You should also find the basic statistics output described under the **Visualization** section.